TelerikAcademy/Object-Oriented-Programming/Topics/02. Defining-Classes-Part-2/slides/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:false } -->
 # Including Namespaces
 - Including a namespace
-  - The **using** directive is put at the start of the file
+  - The `using` directive is put at the start of the file

   ```cs
   using System.Windows.Forms;
   ```

-  - **using** allows direct use of all types in the namespace
+  - `using` allows direct use of all types in the namespace
   - Including is applied to the current file
-  - The directive is written at the begging of the file
+  - The directive is written at the beginning of the file
-  - When includes a namespace with **using** its subset of namespaces is not included
+  - When includes a namespace with `using` its subset of namespaces is not included

 <!-- attr: { showInPresentation:true, hasScriptWrapper:false } -->
 <!-- # Including Namespaces -->
-- Types, placed in namespaces, can be used and without **using** directive, by their full name:
+- Types, placed in namespaces, can be used and without `using` directive, by their full name:

 ```cs
 System.IO.StreamReader reader =
     System.IO.File.OpenText("file.txt");
 ```

-- **using** can create alias for namespaces :
+- `using` can create alias for namespaces :

 ```cs
 using IO = System.IO;